Corporate Tax Planning Strategies

 Employer-provided child care credit

 Employers may claim a credit of up to $150,000 for supporting employee child care or child care resource and referral services.
-The credit is allowed for a percentage of “qualified child care expenditures,” including for property to be used as part of a qualified child care facility, for operating costs of a qualified child care facility, and for resource and referral expenditures.
+The credit is allowed for a percentage of “qualified child care expenditures,” including property used as part of a qualified child care facility, operating costs of a qualified child care facility, and resource and referral expenditures.

 Low-income housing credit

-The low-income housing credit is a tax credit which may be claimed over a 10-year period by owners of residential rental property used for low-income housing.
-The amount of credit available depends on whether expenditures were federally subsidized.
+The low-income housing credit may be claimed over 10 years by owners of residential rental property used for low-income housing.
+The credit amount depends on whether expenditures were federally subsidized.
 Among other requirements, low-income housing units may not be used on a “transient” basis.
 The IRS and Treasury have provided limited exceptions to the transiency rule, including one for disaster relief.

 Employer credit for Family and Medical Leave Act wages